EthanThatOneKid/deno-magic-example/README.md

 # Deno Magic Example 🦕✨
-> A Deno example utilizing Magic and JWT, MongoDB, and SSR React
+> A Deno example utilizing Magic and JWT and MongoDB

 ## (WIP)